catalyst/moodle-auth_saml2/README.md

 * For Moodle 2.7 to 3.4 use the 27_34STABLE branch
 * For Moodle 3.5 to 3.8 use the master branch
-* For PHP 7.2 support - use the php72support branch. for more details see: https://github.com/catalyst/moodle-auth_saml2/issues/308
+* For full PHP 7.2 support (Totara 12 etc) - use the php72support branch. for more details see: https://github.com/catalyst/moodle-auth_saml2/issues/308

 Installation